jeff-v-h/linux-server-configuration/README.md

 - `cd /var/www/catalog/catalog` to go into the project directory
 - `mv app.py __init__.py` to change the file name
 - `nano __init__.py` to edit the __init__.py file.
 In the file:
-	1. On line 20, change the path from 'client_secrets.json' to the full path '/var/www/catalog/catalog/client_secrets.json'
+	1. On lines 20 and 50, change the path from 'client_secrets.json' to the full path '/var/www/catalog/catalog/client_secrets.json'
 	2. On line 22, replace
 	"engine = create_engine(‘sqlite:///itemCatalog.db’)"
 	with